-- 1. Neither names nor individual values can contain white space characters. - 2.
-Parameter name/value pairs are always enclosed in parentheses, with the value separated from the name by white space. - 3.
-A parameter value in a name/value pair can be either a single value or a list of values separated by whitespace. - 4.
-Parameter name/value pairs can be grouped together into parameter groups by starting with an open parenthesis followed by the group name followed by the concatenation of one or more name/value pairs followed by a close parenthesis. - 5.
-Parameter name/values pairs and parameter groups can be freely intermixed inside a parameter group. - 6.
-The top level parameter string must be a parameter group. - 7.
-White space is ignored, except as a delimiter between the parameter name and value. - 8.
-Parameter values can be expressed either as a string literal, decimal number or in the standard ANCI 'C' notation for floating point numbers (e.g., 2.0e-9).
-String literal values are delimited using a double quote (") and no double quotes are allowed inside the string literals. - 9.
-A parameter can be assigned an array of values by enclosing the parameter name and the array of values inside a single set of parentheses, with the parameter name and the individual values all separated by white space.
+- 1. Neither names nor individual values can contain white space characters. - 2-3.
+Parameter name/value pairs are always enclosed in parentheses, with the value separated from the name by white space. - 3.4.
+A parameter value in a name/value pair can be either a single value or a list of values separated by whitespace. - 4.5.
+Parameter name/value pairs can be grouped together into parameter groups by starting with an open parenthesis followed by the group name followed by the concatenation of one or more name/value pairs followed by a close parenthesis. - 5.6.Parameter name/values pairs and parameter groups can be freely intermixed inside a parameter group. - 6.7.
+The top level parameter string must be a parameter group. - 7.8.
+White space is ignored, except as a delimiter between the parameter name and value. - 9.
+Parameter values can be expressed either as a string literal, Boolean literal (True or False), decimal number, or a floating point number in the standard ANSI 'C' notation (e.g., 2.0e-9).
+String literal values are delimited using a double quote (") and no double quotes are allowed inside the string literals.
+Empty string literals are denoted by two successive double quote characters.